-Questionnaire for parliaments

-Data on the annual activities of parliament for the Parline database
+Questionnaire for the Parline Database:

-Years: 2018 and 2019
+Annual activities of parliament: 2018 and 2019

 About this questionnaire

 At the start of each year, the IPU collects factual data from all parliaments on their annual activities during the previous year(s).
 This data is published in the Parline database on national parliaments (https://data.ipu.org/).